doug-h-rice/virtual-multicomp/README.md

 Grant has modified 8kbasic.asm (found on Tommy Thorn's website) so that basic.asm and intmini.asm => BASIC.HEX

+It is possible to use the BASIC, but why not try assembler and C code.

+The SDCC compiler can Compile C code to Z80 and many other processors.
+It can also be used as the assembler.

-I would like a software version that would allow checking of ROM images.
+I would like a software version that would allow checking of ROM images from the SDCC compiler.

 So here is a simple test program to run z80 loaded from test.ihx